mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ####  `nil`{: .lua-type }, `Element`{: .lua-type } <a href='#Element-last_child' name='Element-last_child'>last_child</a>{: .lua-function }

-The last child of the element, or None if the client has no children.
+The last child of the element, or `nil` if the client has no children.
 Read-only.

 ####  `nil`{: .lua-type }, `Element`{: .lua-type } <a href='#Element-next_sibling' name='Element-next_sibling'>next_sibling</a>{: .lua-function }

-The element's next sibling, or None if it is the last sibling.
+The element's next sibling, or `nil` if it is the last sibling.
 Read-only.

 ####  `number`{: .lua-type } <a href='#Element-offset_height' name='Element-offset_height'>offset_height</a>{: .lua-function }